Skip to content

 LeftRight

-Volodymyr Zelenskyy disclosed on 28 March that approximately 10 drone factories have been built abroad to circumvent Ukraine's wartime export ban.1 One company sold 1,000 interceptor drones to a foreign buyer for $3.5 million while simultaneously holding a EUR 300 million state production contract.
-At least one European country purchased drones without warheads and then requested Ukrainian operators to accompany them.
+Zelenskyy disclosed on 28 March 2026 that around 10 drone factories had been built abroad to circumvent Ukraine's wartime export ban.
+1 company sold 1,000 interceptors for $3.5 million while holding a EUR 300 million state production contract.

 Ten-year defence deals with Saudi Arabia and Qatar turn combat experience into an export commodity.
 A UAE agreement is expected imminently.